 As it is stipulated in the GECF Statute, our organization is open to every gas-exporting country that shares the common interests and objectives of the Forum’s Statute.
 Once a country officially expresses interest in becoming part of the organization, the Ministerial Meeting decides on the application for membership and issues a Resolution.

 Now we are conducting talks at official and unofficial levels with a number of potential States.
 We are convinced that the more gas-exporters join the GECF, the more representative and solid our voice will sound in the world arena, and be better heard by major stakeholders across various gas markets.

 With the current number of Members the GECF has a strong position on the world gas market and among international energy organizations.
-Its potential rests on the enormous natural gas reserves of the Member countries all together accumulating 67% of the world proven natural gas reserves, 65% of LNG trade and 63% of pipeline trade of natural gas.
+Its potential rests on the enormous natural gas reserves of the Member countries all together accumulating 71% of the world proven natural gas reserves, 44% its marketed production, 57% of LNG exports and 53% of pipeline trade of the source.